September 24, 2012 by Heidi

 Get a second opinion:

-Novel Sounds - “Although I have qualms about this book and feel like it needed more of a resolution, if you like paranormal fantasy, you may like Carnival of Souls.”
+Novel Sounds - “Although I have qualms about this book and feel like it needed more of a resolution, if you like paranormal fantasy, you may like Carnival of Secrets.”

 Books Take You Places – “Melissa Marr again delivered a world that I cannot stop thinking about; I loved the darkness and the blurred lines between good and evil.”

-Vegan YA Nerds – “Carnival of Souls is an intriguing blend of fantasy and paranormal with a cast of interesting characters that is sure to please readers of both genres.”
+Vegan YA Nerds – “Carnival of Secrets is an intriguing blend of fantasy and paranormal with a cast of interesting characters that is sure to please readers of both genres.”

-The Flyleaf Review – “while much of Carnival of Souls felt flat and impersonal to me, I can’t deny that Marr is setting the stage for a very interesting series.”
+The Flyleaf Review – “while much of Carnival of Secrets felt flat and impersonal to me, I can’t deny that Marr is setting the stage for a very interesting series.”